nathanhoad/godot_dialogue_manager/docs/Translations.md

 You can export translations as CSV from the "Translations" menu in the dialogue editor.

 This will find any unique dialogue lines or response prompts and add them to a list.
-If a static key is specified for the line (eg. `[TR:SOME_KEY]`) then that will be used as the translation key, otherwise the dialogue/prompt itself will be.
+If an ID is specified for the line (eg. `[ID:SOME_KEY]`) then that will be used as the translation key, otherwise the dialogue/prompt itself will be.

 If the target CSV file already exists, it will be merged with.